LinguaLatina/morphology/docs/index.md

 ---
 layout: page
-title: "Lingua Latina: morphological data"
+title: "Lingua Latina Legenda: morphological data"
 nav_order: 0
 ---

-# Lingua Latina: morphological data
+# *Lingua Latina Legenda*: morphological data

 The morphological data sets in this repository can be used with [tabulae](https://github.com/neelsmith/tabulae) to build corpus-specific parsers.